-- 1. The Governor hereby certifies that Sonya Germann is the Governor's Authorized Representative (GAR) empowered to execute on behalf of the State all necessary documents for the Fire Management Assistance Grant Program, including, submitting requests for fire management assistance declarations, applying for the initial grant award, approving and submitting subgrants and certification of claims to the Regional Administrator.
-Delila Bruno, Jake Ganieany, Matt Hall, John Monzie, Joanne Marceau, and Cory Calnan are the Alternate Governor's Authorized Representatives, and they are similarly empowered.
-FEMA accepts both stamped and electronic signatures documents if those forms are sufficient to bind the state under state law. - 2.
-The Governor hereby certifies that Sonya Germann, Delila Bruno, Jake Ganieany, Matt Hall, John Monzie, and Joanne Marceau are the officials of the State, authorized to execute compliance reports, carry out compliance reviews, and distribute informational material as required by FEMA to ensure that all entities who receive Federal disaster assistance are in full compliance with FEMA nondiscrimination regulations (located at 44 C.F.R.
+- 1. The Governor hereby certifies that Shawn Thomas is the Governor's Authorized Representative (GAR) empowered to execute on behalf of the State all necessary documents for the Fire Management Assistance Grant Program, including, submitting requests for fire management assistance declarations, applying for the initial grant award, approving and submitting subgrants and certification of claims to the Regional Administrator.
+Delila Bruno, Jake Ganieany, Wyatt Frampton, Matt Hall, Cory Calnan, Don Copple, Joanne Marceau, and Lindsey Greene are the Alternate Governor's Authorized Representatives, and they are similarly empowered. - 2.
+The Governor hereby certifies that Shawn Thomas, Delila Bruno, Jake Ganieany, Wyatt Frampton, Matt Hall, Cory Calnan, Don Copple, Joanne Marceau, and Lindsey Greene are the officials of the State, authorized to execute compliance reports, carry out compliance reviews, and distribute informational material as required by FEMA to ensure that all entities who receive Federal disaster assistance are in full compliance with FEMA nondiscrimination regulations (located at 44 C.F.R.
 Part 7, Nondiscrimination in Federally-Assisted Programs). - 3.
-The Governor hereby certifies that Sonya Germann, Delila Bruno, Jake Ganieany, Matt Hall, John Monzie, and Joanne Marceau are the officials of the State who will execute compliance reports, carry out compliance reviews, and distribute information material as required by FEMA to ensure that all entities who receive Federal disaster assistance are in compliance with the General Services Administration List of Parties Excluded from Federal Procurement and Non-procurement Programs. - 4.
-The GAR or Alternate GAR will submit a signed memo to the FEMA Regional Office stating any change in State officials.
+The Governor hereby certifies that Shawn Thomas, Delila Bruno, Jake Ganieany, Wyatt Frampton, Matt Hall, Cory Calnan, Don Copple, Joanne Marceau and Lindsey Greene are the officials of the State who will execute compliance reports, carry out compliance reviews, and distribute information material as required by FEMA to ensure that all entities who receive Federal disaster assistance are in compliance with the General Services Administration List of Parties Excluded from Federal Procurement and Non-procurement Programs. - 4.
+The GAR or Alternate GAR will submit a signed memo to the FEMA Regional Office stating any change in State officials; except identities of the GAR and Alternate GAR must be made by an amendment to this Agreement signed by the Governor and the Regional Administrator